 Czarsky: Haven't you embarrassed yourself enough already?

 Shawn: Hardly.
 I'm just getting started, you giant cockroach. (beat) You know what, that was out of line.
 I apologize to cockroaches everywhere.

 In the very first episode of Doctor Who in 1963, the Doctor uses this on his first ever human companion, Ian, who is complaining about being condescended to.
 It would surely be a throwaway line if it were uttered today by Matt Smith, but this is William Hartnell we're talking about here.

 The Doctor: Am I?
 The children of MY civilization would be insulted.

-Based on the idiom "Everything resembles it's owner", El Chavo made a comparison of Dońa Florinda and a broom.
+Based on the idiom "Everything resembles it's owner", the titular character of El Chavo del ocho made a comparison of Dońa Florinda and a broom.
 When Don Ramón told him that that was offensive.
 El Chavo responded that doesn't matter, because brooms doesn't understand.